laruence/yar/README.md

 Yar is an RPC framework which provides a simple and easy way to do communication between PHP applications.
 It also offers the ability to make multiple calls to remote services concurrently.

+Yar is a **native PHP extension** — not a userland library.
+It uses a compact binary protocol (`yar_header_t` + packager payload) over HTTP or TCP, with no external runtime dependencies beyond curl.
+This means no Composer packages, no framework bootstrap, no separate proxy process.
+It's designed for the "just works" experience: install the extension, write a few lines of PHP, and you have RPC.

+### When to use Yar

+- **Best for**: RPC between PHP applications (or any combination of PHP, C, Java, and Lua via the respective Yar implementations).
+Microservices within the same infrastructure.
+Scenarios where low latency and minimal operational overhead matter more than schema-driven code generation.
+- **Not ideal for**: Public-facing APIs consumed by arbitrary third-party clients (use REST or gRPC with Protobuf instead).
+Environments that require built-in service discovery, load balancing, or streaming (gRPC is a better fit there).

 ## Features

 - Fast, easy, simple